Leslie Gilbert-Lurie is a lawyer, author, philanthropist, former television executive and community leader.

 Leslie has worked to improve public education in a variety of settings.
 She is a member of the UCLA Foundation Board of Directors, and Chair of its Nominating and Governance Committee.
 She is a member of the Board of Advisors to the Ronald Reagan UCLA Medical Center and the UCLA School of Law.
 She also served for over a decade on the Los Angeles County Board of Education, and she was President of the Board for three terms.

 Gilbert-Lurie’s memoir, Bending Toward the Sun, published by Harper Collins, chronicles her mother's experience in the Holocaust and the intergenerational transmission of trauma.
 She has spoken in a variety of countries and across the US about the book, the Holocaust, and its implications for the world.

 Leslie is an active member, and previously the Co-Chair, of HRW’s Los Angeles Committee.
 She also is a member of the Pacific Council on International Policy.

-Leslie spent much of her early career as a television executive.
-At NBC, she oversaw NBC Productions and the Comedy division, co-wrote television episodes of Alf and Saved by the Bell, and co-founded an in-house production company, Lurie-Horwits productions.
+Leslie spent her earlier career as a television executive at NBC, where she oversaw NBC Productions and the comedy division, co-wrote television episodes for Alf and Saved by the Bell, and co-founded an in-house production company, Lurie-Horwits Productions.
 She later consulted for USA Network and Disney Television.
-As a lawyer, Leslie worked briefly at the law firm of Manatt, Phelps, Rothenberg and Tunney and served as a Ninth Circuit Court of Appeals Law Clerk.
+As a lawyer, Gilbert-Lurie worked at the law firm of Manatt, Phelps, Rothenberg and Tunney, and she served as a Ninth Circuit Court of Appeals Law Clerk.